 But if we didn't mean it, why did we do it?
-Why do we so easily dismiss when we hurt someone that it was okay just because we "didn't mean to"?
+Why do we so easily dismiss our behavior when we hurt someone that it was okay just because we "didn't mean to"?
 This statement has become so common that we have come to accept it as true.
 Let's look a little deeper.

 All actions speak louder and truer than our words.
 When our words don't match our actions, it is our actions that parade our truest motive.
-Sorry not sorry doesn't cut it.
-As the late Austrian psychiatrist Dr. Alfred Adler was known to say,
+Sorry, not sorry doesn't cut it.
+As the late Austrian psychiatrist, Dr. Alfred Adler was known to say,

 "Trust only movement.
 Life happens at the level of events, not of words."

 The biggest culprit of hurtful behavior is unprocessed emotions, unconscious pain, and unmet needs.
 What we may intend by "I didn't mean it" is that it wasn't instigated by conscious thought or motive.
 But if we look deeper, we often find hidden feelings that we simply haven't acknowledged yet.
 We may be hurting ourselves when we hurt another person.
 An unkind act upon another can be an unconscious way to communicate our pain, to send an SOS that we are hurting.
 It may or may not have been that particular person who hurt us, especially with children.